Impact of the COVID-19 pandemic on the meat industry in Canada: Overall impact

 Seventy percent of Canada's beef processing facilities are concentrated in two meat processing facilities in Alberta, both of which closed due to the COVID-19 pandemic on April 20.
 Coupled with the drop in oil prices, Alberta's financial situation was significantly affected.
 Experts noted as early as 8 April that the Alberta economy needs to diversify, and perhaps the government needs introduce a Provincial Sales Tax.

-As of April 23, the Province of Alberta had launched an occupational health and safety investigation into conditions at the Cargill meat-packing plant in High River.
+As of April 23, the province of Alberta had launched an occupational health and safety investigation into conditions at the Cargill meat-packing plant in High River.
 96 employees at a JBS plant in Brooks had tested positive for COVID-19.

 Hog producers were unhappy due to closed slaughterhouses and closed restaurants, and lost money on every animal they sold.
 Human cases of COVID-19 disease in April "at American pork-processing plants, including in South Dakota and Iowa, have temporarily closed facilities and slashed the number of hogs being processed every day by an estimated 60,000."
 Manitoba hog producers were particularly unhappy because they used to market to the Americans.
-A finishing pig that commanded $180 in January 2020 is now worth around $130.
+A finishing pig (finisher) that commanded $180 in January 2020 is now worth around $130.
 The producers want reinstated the federal government subsidy called the "set-aside program, which compensates producers for feeding the animals they hold back (from the slaughterhouses) a maintenance diet.
 The program was first implemented during the BSE crisis" of 25 years before.

 On April 28, McDonald's Canada announced that it would begin using beef from approved sources outside of Canada, to supplement their Canadian supply.
 The National Post reported that product would come from the Australia, Ireland, New Zealand, the United Kingdom, United States, and Uruguay.
 It removed Angus beef burgers from its menu, temporarily.

 One supermarket in Alberta noted that they were getting less supply of beef, but not a significant impact as of late April.

 Some pigs in eastern Canada were euthanised, as slaughterhouses closed.

 UFCW Local 401, which represents various beef production plants in Alberta, called for a stop work order in early May.

 On 11 May, the CFIA's Agriculture Union of embedded inspectors at slaughterhouses said that management is "threatening disciplinary action against employees who refuse to be reassigned to work at COVID-19-infected meat plants", while Deputy PM Chrystia Freeland said that "those who feel unsafe won't be forced back to work."

 On 11 May, a CBC journalist wrote that "The Cargill plant in Alberta, where there have been about 1,000 reported cases [of human COVID-19], is now considered the largest single-site outbreak in North America."

 On 13 May, it was reported that forty government food inspectors had contracted COVID-19, 21 of them in Alberta.